-Obesity in young kids dropped in NYC, grew in LA (Update)January 17th, 2013 by Mike Stobbe in Overweight and Obesity /
+Obesity in young kids dropped in NYC, grew in LA (Update)January 17, 2013 by Mike Stobbe in Medicine & Health / Overweight and Obesity

 In the battle against childhood obesity, New York City appears to be doing better than Los Angeles and one reason may be that Mexican-American boys are more likely to be obese than white or black kids.